emmanuelay/emmanuelay.github.io/content/_index.md

 type: home
 ---

 Hello, I’m Emmanuel.
-Im software engineer that likes to code and create things.
-On this website, you’ll discover some of my thoughts and collections of inspiring things I've found online.
+On this website you’ll discover a collection of inspiring things I've found online - and some of my thoughts.